rlworkgroup/garage/docs/user/installation.rst

 Anaconda
 ------------

-:code:`rllab` assumes that you are using Anaconda Python distribution.
+:code:`garage` assumes that you are using Anaconda Python distribution.
 You can download it from `https://www.continuum.io/downloads<https://www.continuum.io/downloads>`.
 Make sure to download the installer for Python 2.7.

 System dependencies for pygame
 ------------------------------

-A few environments in rllab are implemented using Box2D, which uses pygame for visualization.
+A few environments in garage are implemented using Box2D, which uses pygame for visualization.
 It requires a few system dependencies to be installed first.

 On Linux, run the following: